EugenePog/mlops-zoomcamp-ep/README.md

 # mlops-zoomcamp-ep
-Repo for materials produced in mlops-zoomcamp course
+Repo for materials produced in mlops-zoomcamp course by Eugene Pogulyay